-The FDA has recently announced that following their assessment of the drug, Pradaxa users did not find an increased risk of bleeding in relation to the use of the associated drug, warfarin.
-While this information is true, the FDA failed to state that the drug warfarin includes a reversal agent which would be critical if a bleeding emergency were to occur.
-Pradaxa, in contrast, does not include an antidote which would be essential for anticlotting and the stoppage of severe and perhaps fatal bleeds.
+Recent FDA updates have been met with criticism.
+The FDA has recently announced that following their assessment of the drug, Pradaxa users did not find an increased risk of bleeding in relation to the use of the associated drug, Warfarin.
+While this information is true, the FDA failed to state that the drug Warfarin includes a reversal agent which would be critical if a bleeding emergency were to occur.
+Pradaxa, in contrast, does not include an antidote which would be essential for anti-clotting and the stoppage of severe and perhaps fatal bleeds.

-If you or a loved one has suffered from using Pradaxa, do not hesitate to contact the Pradaxa injury lawyers at The Eichholz Law Firm for a free and confidential case evaluation.
+Another pradaxa settlement could still happen.
+Attorneys all over are pushing back against Boeringer Ingelheim.
+If you or a loved one has suffered from using Pradaxa, do not hesitate to contact the Pradaxa lawsuit team at The Eichholz Law Firm for a free and confidential case evaluation.

 Symptoms of Pradaxa Internal Bleeding

 Similar to other anti-blood-clotting drugs, Pradaxa’s benefit of reducing the chance of a debilitating or fatal stroke comes with the risk of internal bleeding.
-If you or a loved one has taken Pradaxa and has experienced any of the following symptoms, contact your doctor immediately:
+If you or a loved one has taken Pradaxa and has experienced any of the following ailments, contact your doctor immediately.
+If these symptoms are present, you or your loved one might be eligible for a future lawsuit and potential Pradaxa settlement.
+While nothing is legally guaranteed, please concentrate on your health.
+See your doctor if you are suffering from these symptoms:

 - Unusual bruising or bleeding